Jeremy-Day-Lab/Brida_Reln_2024/tutorials/2_QC_and_processing.md

 Definitely download an installer (exe or dmg), not a zip/tarball.
 There should be a large blue button at the top of the page with the recommended version.
 Just click that to download.

 **Need to learn basic R?** [Here is a great starting point!](https://rstudio-education.github.io/hopr/project-1-weighted-dice.html)
+* DON'T SKIP THIS STEP if you are new to R. You will not be able to successfully understand these tutorials and troubleshoot your data analysis if you don't have a basic familiarity with R programming.
+This is your responsibility.
+Take the time to go through the intro linked above - in particular, Project 1 (Weighted Dice) and Project 2 (Playing Cards).
+These tutorials cover many critical basic concepts like syntax, packages, object types, functions, and modifying values.
+You absolutely need to know these things before moving forward.

 ## Setup